 'Having grown up in close proximity to the Baltic Sea and thanks to my spirited parents, my three older brothers and I spent most of our youth sailing Scandinavia, something I now feel indelibly grateful for.
 It informed the many seascapes that I have painted over the years.

-I have two sons; Keimpe and Tjalle, they are 16 and 18 years old and we share life with my wonderful partner Ross, with whom I like to venture into the ‘out and about’ a lot.
+I have two sons; Keimpe and Tjalle, they are 19 and 17 years old, are pretty busy forging their own path and most certainly make me very proud.
 I have worked, travelled and lived in various countries, gaining depth as a person and a broad range of experiences as painting visual artist.
 It takes courage to change the wallpaper!'

 Karin has a design and a teaching degree, a strong background in painting and illustration as well as teaching high school art and tutoring life drawing classes.

 'I like to think I am a bit of a minimalist, I prefer to omit things and paint with a close eye on colours, on balance and a bit of quirk.
 I am also quite taken by water, the empty beaches of the New Zealand coastline and the raw elements.
 I am drawn to all that and seek to cement in my painted work how I find solace in solitude.
 Nothing excites me more than the wonders of this self-composed world.
 Herb, the black-backed gull was born out of a desire to depict my love of water and the ever-changing skies.'